“Don’t worry about being successful but work toward being significant and the success will naturally follow”, by Oprah Winfrey.

 What Does the term “Coaching & Lean Coaching” Indicate?

-It has become apparent that coaching is a significant success component if you want to achieve lean transformation in your organization.
+It has become apparent that coaching is a significant success component.
+If you want to achieve lean transformation in your organization.

 How “Lean” and “Mentoring” Relate?